foundation/foundation-sites/CONTRIBUTING.md

 - Colin Marshall converted our Sass unit tests to a newer test runner called True.
 - Andy Cochran reworked the CSS for button groups to fix issues with stacking and border radii.
 - designerno1 developed the Equalize by Row feature for the Equalizer plugin.

+i request that the contributing rules be simple enough for some people to understand.